Nonparametric inference for continuous-time event counting and link-based dynamic network models: Link-based dynamic models

 Secondly, consider the social media example again.
+Suppose that the probability that $C_{n,ij}(t)=1$ is the same for all pairs $(i,j)$.
 We will assume that, with positive probability, links can form at any time $0 < t < T$, i.e., $\IP(C_{n,ij}(t) = 1)>0$.
-However, it is intuitive that even when more people connect to the platform, one actor will not acquire an infinite number of friends but the number of friends is bounded by some constant $\kappa\in\IN$.
-Then, the fraction of $C_{n,ij}$ that equal 1 with respect to all $\frac{n(n-1)}{2}$ available $C_{n,ij}$ at time $t,$ should be of order $\frac{1}{n}$.
-Hence, in this case it is natural to have that $\IP(C_{n,ij}(t)=1)\to0$ as $n\to\infty$.
+However, it is intuitive that even when more and more people connect to the platform, one particular actor will not acquire an unbounded number of friends.
+Instead it seems reasonable to assume that its number of friends is bounded.
+In such a case, the fraction of pairs $(i,j)$ for which $C_{n,ij}(t)=1$ should be of order $\frac{1}{n}$.
+Hence, it is natural to assume that $\IP(C_{n,ij}(t)=1)\to0$ as $n\to\infty$.
 This way sparsity in the observations can be captured in the model.
-For the asymptotic result (Theorem \ref{thm:asymptotic_normality}) to hold, the network cannot be too sparse (essentially an increase in the number of actors must lead to an increase in the number of selected pairs).
+For the asymptotic result (Theorem \ref{thm:asymptotic_normality}) to hold, the network cannot be too sparse (essentially an increase in the number of actors must lead to an increase in the number of active pairs).
 This will be made precise in the assumptions given in Section \ref{sec:assumptions}.